farzam76/Polygon-maker/README.md

 - No mobile support as of now

 ## What's next :\)
+- some parts could use a better structure or refactoring.
 - add more translations
 - Adding more tests
 - Adding stroybook